Georgian wine PDO

 Wine styles & characteristics

-• Color: deep garnet to opaque ruby
+• Color: deep garnet to nearly opaque ruby

 • Alcohol: typically 13-14.5%